 Who Should Be Tested for Hepatitis?

-It is important to test people with symptoms or exposure to all types as well as people at high risk such as illegal drug users and people with sex apart from the partners.
+It is important to test people with symptoms or exposure to all types of hepatitis as well as people at high risk such as illegal drug users and people with sex apart from the partners.
 There is a high prevalence of chronic hepatitis individuals of Asian heritage, and they should also be tested.
-It is estimated the 10% of Asians living in the U.S. have chronic types that probably has been present from birth.
+It is estimated the 10% of Asians living in the U.S. have chronic types of hepatitis that probably has been present from birth.

 What If You Test Positive for Hepatitis?